 The info in this article is to help you understand how to compare various solar collector test reports and how to interpret the some of the data.
 The info on this page looks at test reports made by the SRCC.
 Please note however that not all collectors are tested by the SRCC, there are many other testing facilities around the world that also test Solar Collectors which are also accepted in Canada under the ecoENERGY for renewable heat program that runs until the 31st March 2011.
 See this article for more background info on the various test reports.

 Anyway.... onto the information - Flat plate vs Evacuated Tubes.

-Technically they are are telling "the Flat out truth", it depends if you live in Hawaii or Canada.
-They are using the the test data from "Image 1, Section C - Water Heating, Clear Day, WARM CLIMATE"
+Technically they are telling "the Flat out truth", it depends on if you live in Hawaii or Canada.
+They are using the test data from "Image 1, Section C - Water Heating, Clear Day, WARM CLIMATE"